jeffh/Fox/docs/source/tutorial.rst

 Fox takes these parts and separates them.

-- Inputs are produced using :ref:`generators`.
+- Inputs are produced using :ref:`generator <generators>`.
 Generators describe the type of data to generate.
 - Behavior to test remains the same.
 - The assertion is based on logical statements of the subject and/or based on the generated inputs.
 The assertions as usually describe properties of the